iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 1. Download the specific MAG's fasta file from KBase (or directly from your Galaxy DAS_Tool "Bins" output).
 2. Go to [pathogen.watch/upload](https://pathogen.watch/upload) and create/sign in to an account.
-3. Select the correct **organism/species scheme** matching your GTDB-Tk classification (Pathogenwatch supports specific pathogens — e.g. *Streptococcus*, *Salmonella*, *E. coli*, *Klebsiella*, *M. tuberculosis*, *Neisseria*, and others — check their supported organism list, since unsupported organisms won't have a dedicated typing scheme).
+3. Select the correct **organism/species scheme** matching your GTDB-Tk classification (Pathogenwatch supports specific pathogens .e.g. *Streptococcus*, *Salmonella*, *E. coli*, *Klebsiella*, *M. tuberculosis*, *Neisseria*, and others, check their supported organism list, since unsupported organisms won't have a dedicated typing scheme).
 4. Upload the fasta file.
 5. Review the results: AMR gene predictions, sequence typing (MLST/cgMLST where supported), and clustering against Pathogenwatch's global genome collection.